 Facebook Inc. (NASDAQ:FBC) is planning an event in June dedicated to health and designed to promote ad sales to the pharmaceutical industry.
 The initiative behind the event is called “Facebook Health.”

-Facebook’s move is seen to be in reaction to similar overtures to pharma by Alphabet Inc.’s (NASDAQ:GOOGB) Google and Twitter Inc. (NYSE:TWTRC), both of which have already hired large teams to work on pharma ad campaigns.
+Facebook’s move is seen to be in reaction to similar overtures to pharma by Alphabet Inc.’s (NASDAQ:GOOGC) Google and Twitter Inc. (NYSE:TWTRB), both of which have already hired large teams to work on pharma ad campaigns.

 Related: WHAT’S UP (OR DOWN) WITH OIL?